-If you want to increase sales to existing customers, though, you have to make sure you treat them right; see 8 Rules for Good Customer Service.
+If you want to increase sales to existing customers, though, you have to make sure you treat them right.

 Do you have talented, marketable people working for you?
 Maybe you could sub-contract them to other businesses.
 For instance, if you have exceptional managers, you could hire them out to other enterprises to run exercises in team-building and management skills.
 From an employee perspective, working for another business can be advantageous in that it allows them to gain valuable experience in a different organization.

 Another twist on this idea is to lend out employees to avoid having to lay them off, loaning employees to another company for a set period of time and then getting them back when you need them (an arrangement to be made by contract only.)

 Add Value-added Services or Products